uchicago-cs/cmsc22000/website/hw/hw1.rst

 repository is hosted on GitHub, but you can create a local copy in your home directory (we will refer to this as your *local repository*).

+First, make sure you are logged into the GitHub website, and go to https://github.com/uchicago-cmsc22000-2022 (you may want to bookmark this page, as you'll likely be accessing it a lot throughout the quarter).
-Log into https://github.com/.
-Your homework repository, ``uchicago-cmsc22000-2022/hwN-GITHUB_USERNAME`` should appear under “Repositories”.
+Your homework repository,
+``uchicago-cmsc22000-2022/hwN-GITHUB_USERNAME`` should appear under “Repositories”.

+Click on the link for your repository.
 This will take you to a page where you can browse your repository through GitHub’s web interface.
 However, you haven’t initialized your repository yet, so GitHub will provide you with the instructions to initialize your repository.